 It’s difficult to pinpoint an exact price for RFID as there are so many factors which can determine the price of individual products.
-Typically, with RFID labels and tags, the higher the volume the lower the price per unit, however, its far more important to analyse the process in place and the application to see if there is a valid business case for a ROI.
+Typically, with RFID labels and tags, the higher the volume the lower the price per unit, however, it’s far more important to analyse the process in place and the application to see if there is a valid business case for an ROI.

 Is RFID a recent technological development?

-No, the first concept of how RFID come to be was in World War 2 where planes where tagged to identify them on the radar as allies.
-Since then technology has exponential evolved to the systems we have today.
+No, the first concept of how RFID come to be was in World War 2 where planes were tagged to identify them on the radar as allies.
+Since then technology has exponentially evolved into the systems we have today.